mirror/dd-wrt/src/router/python/Doc/library/http.server.rst

    .. attribute:: responses

-      This variable contains a mapping of error code integers to two-element tuples containing a short and long message.
+      This attribute contains a mapping of error code integers to two-element tuples containing a short and long message.
 For example, ``{code: (shortmessage, longmessage)}``.
-The *shortmessage* is usually used as the *message* key in an error response, and *longmessage* as the *explain* key (see the :attr:`error_message_format` class variable).
+The *shortmessage* is usually used as the *message* key in an error response, and *longmessage* as the *explain* key.
+It is used by :meth:`send_response_only` and :meth:`send_error` methods.

    A :class:`BaseHTTPRequestHandler` instance has the following methods: